AashishShri/node-backend-production-with-aashish/README.md

 22. Security - CORS : CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options brower by default disAllow cross origin access

-23. Security - rate limiting
+23. Security - rate limiting : rate-limiter-flexible counts and limits the number of actions by key and protects from DDoS and brute force attacks at any scale.

 24. Dependecy Updates
 25. Docker